umccr/beacon-skanwal/README.md

 - Try loading more data into the serverless beacon
 - Create some (interesting and meaningful) queries
 - Is providing a referenceBases mandatory?
 I get an error, when not specifying
-	- That's an issue as it won't then be possible to write queries like are there any SNVs FROM this position TO this one.
+	- It's possible to use `N` as a referenceBases value, specifically useful for range queries.